 Figure 7.
 SEM images demonstrating the cellular morphology of MC3T3-E1 pre-osteoblasts on WPI/CBD hydrogels.
 Images were taken at 7 and 10 days of culture (middle and lower panel).
 The upper panel shows unseeded hydrogels (without cells) to facilitate comparison.
 Scale bars represent 10 μm.

 Further analysis was conducted on the WPI/CBD variables.
 The analysis sought to establish the metabolic functioning of the MC3T3-E1 pre-osteoblasts.
 The results of this are observable in Figure 8.
 The analysis investigated the concentrations of three markers synonymous with osteogenic differentiation; two protein-based, namely ALP activity and collagen secretion, and one mineral-based, namely calcium production.
-ALP has be demonstrated to catalyse calcium mineralisation synthesising new bone and negatively regulating an inhibitor of mineralisation, extracellular pyrophosphate, collagen is one of the main constituent protein of the extracellular matrix and calcium mineralisation is indicitive of new bone formation making all three markers for bone reneration [33, 34, 35].
+ALP has been demonstrated to catalyse calcium mineralisation synthesising new bone and negatively regulating an inhibitor of mineralisation, extracellular pyrophosphate, while collagen is one of the main constituent protein of the extracellular matrix, and calcium mineralisation is indicative of new bone formation making all three markers for bone regeneration [33, 34, 35].
 The results for each marker are displayed in Figure 8.
 Their activity was observable in the cells seeded on the WPI/CBD hydrogels.
-Additionally, EDS analysis in Figure 9 suggests the deposits of both calcium and phosporous, markers of cellular mineralisation.
+Additionally, EDS analysis in Figure 9 suggests the deposits of both calcium and phosphorus, markers of cellular mineralisation.
 Future work could involve measurement of Ca and P amounts to further characterize the mineral phase.

-It is important to note that all groups, including TCPS and WPI/CBD hydrogels, were cultured under identical osteogenic conditions; the higher calcium production observed in the TCPS control may be attributed to its stiff nature, which may promote late-stage osteogenic differentiation and mineralization, as previously reported [1], whereas the softer, three-dimensional WPI/CBD hydrogels support early osteogenic activity, while potentially modulating or delaying terminal calcium deposition [2].
+It is important to note that all groups, including TCPS and WPI/CBD hydrogels, were cultured under identical osteogenic conditions; the higher calcium production observed in the TCPS control may be attributed to its stiff nature, which may promote late-stage osteogenic differentiation and mineralization, as previously reported on the effect of the substrate stiffness on cell responses [1].
+In contrast, the softer, three-dimensional WPI/CBD hydrogels support early osteogenic activity, while potentially modulating or delaying terminal calcium deposition [2].